 Table of Contents

-Task B-6 Installs underground water supplies
+Task B-7 Installs underground water supplies

 Task Descriptor

 Sprinkler fitters install and connect underground piping and components from a predetermined water source to provide a reliable and adequate water supply to fire protection systems.
+While trenching and backfilling are performed by other trades, sprinkler fitters are involved in supervising this work.
+After installation of piping and components, they also must flush system to remove debris that can interfere with the operation of the fire protection system.

-B-6.01 - Supervises trenching and backfilling (Not common core)
+B-7.01 - Supervises trenching and backfilling

-B-6.01 - Supervises trenching and backfilling (Not common core)
+B-7.01 - Supervises trenching and backfilling

-NL |
+| NL |

 NS |